embeddedinn/embeddedinn.github.io/_pages/resume.md

 ## PROFESSIONAL SUMMARY

 Seasoned Technical Staff Software Engineer and Secure Systems Architect with 14+ years in the semiconductor industry.
-Specializes in high performance System-on-Chip Software, System Security & Device Drivers.
-Adept at Python, System Integration, DevOps, and Cloud Architectures.
+Specializes in high performance system-on-chip software, system security & device drivers.
+Adept at Python, system integration, devOps, and cloud architectures.
 Proven track record leading cross-functional teams from conception to implementation and customer delivery.
 Strong communicator and proactive team player dedicated to delivering top-notch results.

-A detailed professional history with project details is available on my web profile at [embeddedinn.com/cv](https://embeddedinn.com/cv).
+A detailed professional history with project details is available in my online profile at [embeddedinn.com/cv](https://embeddedinn.com/cv).

 ---